Isi-17/Isi-17/README.md

-- 👋 Hi, I’m Isidro García
+- 👋 Hi, I’m Isidro García.
-- 🌐 2024 CERN OpenLab Summer Student
+- 🌐 I was an OpenLab Summer Student at CERN in 2024.
 - 👀 I’m interested in maths, programming, data analysis, A.I. and cybersecurity.
 - 🌱 I’m currently studying a double degree of Computer Engineering and Mathematics at the University of Málaga.